Rico Nasty: 2021–2024: Las Ruinas

-On June 17, 2021, Rico Nasty joined Little Bacon Bear for a casual, interview-style conversation presented by GRAMMY U. Rico disclosed more details about the anticipated mixtape, including that it spans seven tracks, employs Dylan Brady of 100 Gecs as a co-producer, and features Flo Milli and G Herbo.
+On June 17, 2021, Rico Nasty joined Little Bacon Bear for a casual, interview-style conversation presented by Grammy U. Rico disclosed more details about the anticipated mixtape, including that it spans seven tracks, employs Dylan Brady of 100 gecs as a co-producer, and features Flo Milli and G Herbo.

 In late 2021, Rico Nasty was the opening act for Playboi Carti's King Vamp Tour.
 In numerous cities on the tour, Rico Nasty was booed or had items thrown at her while she was on stage.
 On Twitter, she wrote that she needed at least two hours a day to cry, and that she cried herself to sleep every night on the tour bus.
 In another Tweet, she wrote she wished she was dead.

-Nasty's sophomore studio album, Las Ruinas, was released on July 22, 2022.
+Nasty's second album, Las Ruinas, was released on July 22, 2022.

+On March 29, 2024, Rico Nasty released a collaborative EP with Boys Noize titled Hardc0re Dr3amz.

+2025–present: Lethal

+On February 20, 2025, Nasty announced a rap rock album, titled Lethal, released on May 16, 2025 through Fueled by Ramen, alongside its lead single, "Teethsucker (Yea3x)".

 Artistry and public image

 Genres and "sugar trap"

 Rico Nasty is known for performing hip hop music and trap music, particularly styles such as punk rap, trap metal, nu metal, pop-trap, SoundCloud rap, and rap rock.
 She is known for her "aggressive, cutthroat flow" as well as her "spiky style and raspy delivery".
 Rico Nasty told NME that she "resonate[s] with being a pop-punk princess."

 Rico Nasty coined the term "sugar trap" early in her career and has used it as the title of her independent record label as well as two of her mixtapes.
 Musically, the term has simply been described as "bubbly, upbeat rap" as well as "singing and trap rapping".
 Lawrence Burney of Noisey noted that sugar trap is "markedly upbeat, bubbly, and self-loving, no matter her chosen delivery", while Kyann-Sian Williams of NME described it as a blend of "hardcore, gruff vocals" and "grungy hooks with softer, computerised beats".
 Rico Nasty has said that sugar trap has "soft, beautiful, melodic, flowy vibes" as well as elements of "trap music like Chicago drill music, Atlanta trap music, Memphis trap music, little bit of California trap music.
 I mix everything.
 If the sound catches my ear, I mix it."
 She has also described "sugar trap" metaphorically as "a headspace", "a way of fashion" and "a way of life".
 She also described the term as a "metaphorical place", saying "It's like when you have a really, really bad life and shit good starts happening and you don't know how to adapt to the good shit."
 In April 2018, Rico Nasty officially trademarked the term "sugar trap".